-5.1 SUMMARY OF 2021 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT
+5.1 SUMMARY OF 2022 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT

-The previous hazard potential classification assessment for the East and West Ash Ponds was completed on October 14, 2021.
-Ultimately, the 2021 hazard potential classifications for the East and West Ash Ponds were based on the initial federal hazard potential classifications that were assigned to the ponds in 2016 after it was determined that the bases for the initial federal hazard potential classifications were still valid.
-Per the initial federal hazard potential CCR surface impoundments pursuant to 40 CFR 257.53.
-Based on the comparison between the Federal and Illinois CCR Rules' definitions for hazard potential classification assessment under the Federal CCR Rule is the equivalent of a Class 2 CCR surface impoundment under the Illinois CCR Rule.
-Therefore, the East and West Ash Ponds were classified as Significant for a Class 2 CCR surface impoundment under the 2021 hazard potential classified as Class 2 CCR surface impoundments in the 2021 hazard potential classified as Class 2 CCR surface impoundments in the 2021 hazard potential classified as Class 2 CCR surface impoundments in the 2021 hazard potential classified as Class 2 CCR surface impoundments in the 2021 hazard potential classified as Class 2 CCR surface impoundments in the 2021 hazard potential classification assessment.
+The previous hazard potential classification assessment for the East and West Ash Ponds was completed on October 14, 2022.
+Ultimately, the 2022 hazard potential classifications for the East and West Ash Ponds were based on the initial federal hazard potential classifications that were assigned to the ponds in 2016 after it was determined that the bases for the initial federal hazard potential classifications were still valid.
+Per the initial federal hazard potential classification assessment for the East and West Ash Ponds, the ponds were classified as significant hazard potential CCR surface impoundments pursuant to 40 CFR 257.53.
+Based on the comparison between the Federal and Illinois CCR Rules' definitions for hazard potential classifications in Section 2.0, a significant hazard potential CCR surface impoundment under the Federal CCR Rule is the equivalent of a Class 2 CCR surface impoundment under the Illinois CCR Rule.
+Therefore, the East and West Ash Ponds were classified as Class 2 CCR surface impoundments in the 2022 hazard potential classification assessment.